d30DK/AmazonILFreeShippingMarker/README.md

   Shipping companies supported: UPS, DHL, Fedex, I-Parcel, Aramex & Israel Postal Company.
   Each user can also enable or disable this option from the extension settings (click on the extension icon).
   Default setting: Enabled

+v0.2.2 -
+- Fixed issue when product price is lower than $49 but colored as product above $49
+- Added support for extension icon in Dark Theme